 Alternate of Zirconia: Porcelain

-Porcelain is an excellent alternative to Zirconia that is made of a particular type of clay.
+Porcelain is an excellent alternative to Zirconia, which is made of a particular type of clay.
 The clay is heated at 1200-1400 degrees Celsius temperature.

 Due to its natural color and soft impact on other teeth, many dentists recommend Porcelain over Zirconia.

-Porcelain looks slightly more natural than solid Zirconia due to its translucency.
+Porcelain looks slightly more natural than solid Zirconia due to its transparency.

-Porcelain isn’t that tough, and so it requires a metal base to fit on teeth while Zirconia is solid enough and so there is no need for any metal base to use Zirconia.
+Porcelain isn’t that tough, so it requires a metal base to fit on teeth, while Zirconia is solid enough, so there is no need for any metal base to use Zirconia.